Peippo1/marketing-analytics-pipeline/README.md

 # 📊 Marketing Analytics Pipeline
-A modular ETL and Machine Learning pipeline for marketing analytics, built with Pandas, scikit-learn, and orchestrated with Airflow.
+A modular ETL and Machine Learning pipeline for marketing analytics, built with Pandas, scikit-learn, MLflow, and orchestrated with Airflow.

 This project demonstrates a full end-to-end data engineering and ML workflow for a marketing analytics use case, including ETL, feature engineering, model training, and dashboarding.